-Placement Agent Agreement - In the fourth quarter of 2008, the Company entered into a Placement Agent Agreement to raise additional capital.
-Under the terms of this Agreement, the Company is required to pay cash and stock commission to the Placement Agent for funds raised.
-This Agreement will be in effect into the second quarter of 2009.
+Placement Agent Agreement - In the fourth quarter of 2009, the Company entered into a Placement Agent Agreement to raise additional capital.
+Under the terms of this Agreement, the Company is required to pay cash and stock commissions to the Placement Agent for funds raised.
+As of December 31, 2009 the Company sold shares and warrants under this Agreement totaling \$675,000.
+The Placement Agent was paid \$65,000 for cash commission, leaving a remaining obligation of \$2,500.
+The 2,700,000 shares purchased by investors had not been issued as of December 31, 2009, however, when issued, the Company is committed to issuing Placement Agent 270,000 shares representing the stock commission.

-11. Income Taxes
+12. Income Taxes

-At December 31, 2008, the Company has a net operating loss carryforward for Federal income tax purposes of \$1,629,057 which expires in varying amounts during the tax years 2027 and 2028.
-The Company recorded an increase in the valuation allowance of \$509,274 for the year ended December 31, 2008.
+At December 31, 2009, the Company has a net operating loss carryforward for Federal income tax purposes of \$3,009,065 which expires in varying amounts through 2029.
+The Company recorded an increase in the valuation allowance of \$528,599 for the year ended December 31, 2009.